awconstable/austenconstable.com/content/posts/2019-10-12-migrating-from-wordpress-to-gatsby.md

 - blog
 ---

-It's my Wordpress renewal time and $48+tax/year seems quite a lot for a service I rarely use.
-There's also some great free or very cheap services for personal site hosting out there and my preference is to have everything under source control anyway.
+It's my Wordpress.com renewal time and whilst the service has been fine the whole paradigm and technical approach is a little dated.
+There's also some great free or very cheap services for personal site hosting out there and my preference is to have everything under source control and to follow CI/CD principles.
+There’s also a whole raft of static site generators which have matured significantly over the last few years which enable the above - so now seems like as good a time as any to migrate away.

 ## Requirements
 * Everything must be under source control
-* I'd like to follow CI/CD principles
+* Follow CI/CD principles and tooling
+* Minimise cost where possible
-* Updated must be possible remotely from iOS
+* Updates must be possible remotely via iOS
 * The migration should be seamless.
 That is:
-    * Current URL's must still work
+	* Current URL's should still work
 	* Photo's and images currently hosted on Wordpress must migrate
 	* Posts with embedded Google Maps must still operate
-    * Google Analytics should continue to be used to monitor usage
+	* Google Analytics should be used to monitor usage
+	* Existing comments must migrate
 	* The migration must not require lots of manual change. i.e. it's scripted

 ## Switch all Wordpress Gallery photo's to individual images